Terminal Installer Simulator

 Does it install anything?

-No. The generated session does not run shell commands, change the local system, contact package repositories, or inspect the host package database.
+No. It generates text and metrics for a simulated session.
+It does not run shell commands, change the local system, install packages, or query a real package database.

-A seed makes the same scenario and settings replay the same generated choices closely enough for repeatable demos, screenshots, and narration takes.
+A seed makes the same scenario and settings replay the same generated choices after reset, which helps when narration, screenshots, or exported ledgers need to match.

-The retained-line setting limits how many recent events are kept.
-Increase it before starting a long capture if the beginning of the run needs to appear in exports.
+The Max log lines setting limits retained history.
+Increase it before a long run if the beginning of the session must appear in Terminal Replay, Event Ledger, JSON, CSV, or DOCX output.

-Can warning lines prove a real installer problem?
+Can warning lines prove a real network or installer failure?

-No. Warning and error-style lines are synthetic cues for demonstrations.
-Diagnose real installers with the actual command output from the affected system.
+No. Warnings are synthetic cues controlled by Warnings & jitter and the Network profile.
+Diagnose real problems with actual command output from the machine involved.

 Glossary: